Rivithuyangoda/duolingo-auto-streak/README.md

 <img src="duo.svg" width="128px"/>

-Streak keeper and XP farm for Duolingo.
+Streak keeper and XP farm for Duolingo that can be automated using Github Actions.
 Never get demoted again!

 ### How to use
 1. [Fork this repository](https://github.com/rfoel/duolingo/fork)